 Congratulations on your new leather furniture!
 Leather is a time-tested material, is aesthetically pleasing and will greatly outlast a fabric sofa if properly cared for.
 Leather is neither self-cleaning nor self-maintaining.
 To ensure longevity of your furniture please follow these guidelines:

-- Try to maintain at least two feet between your furniture and heating sources.
-Prolonged exposure to heat vents or radiators will cause your leather to dry out.
+- Try to maintain at least three feet between your furniture and heating sources.
+Prolonged exposure to heat vents, radiators or wood stoves will cause your leather to dry out.

 - Avoid placing your furniture in direct sunlight.
 All materials will fade over time when placed in direct sunlight.
-Aniline leathers are especially sensitive to sunlight.
-Do not place Aniline leathers near windows or under skylights.
+Do not place leathers near windows or under skylights.
 If you have multiple windows in your room use blinds during hot months.

-Never use harsh chemicals or cleaning agents on your leather furniture.
+- Never use harsh chemicals or cleaning agents on your leather furniture.
 Avoid all products containing solvents or oils because they may negatively affect the surface of the leather.
 Avoid using your leather furniture with wet hair or with freshly applied hair care products or cosmetics.
 Only use approved leather cleaners and conditioners when maintaining your leather furniture.
 Never use car or saddle leather cleaners, as these leathers are treated differently than furniture upholstery leather.